-StreamTimer themes are templates that get loaded into your countdown clock, and in Pro accounts can then be further modified.
+StreamTimer themes are templates that get loaded into your countdown clock which can then be further modified.
 Any time you select a theme, it will immediately overwrite any custom settings (such as font face, box opacity, background color, etc.) with the theme settings.

 You can choose a theme as a starting point and then modify from there in the design section, or you can upload your own images and create your own totally custom look for a countdown timer.

 Only StreamTimer-created themes will appear in themes dropdown menu; anything modified by you will appear as “user custom.”